Do you want your sales and marketing team to spend less time guessing, and more time closing deals?

 We’ll focus on data segmentation for sales and marketing (sometimes referred to as sales segmentation).

-But, it isn’t only useful for sales and marketing.
+But, data segmentation isn’t only useful for sales and marketing.

 We also need to be aware of the difference between segmentation and targeting.
 These two concepts are related but refer to different things.